frePPLe/frepple/contrib/odoo/README.txt

 between frePPLe and Odoo.

 The connector is available for different odoo releases:
+  - v12: Mainstream release targeted for any new developments.
-  - v11: Supported, but not fully tested and validated yet.
+  - v11: Supported, but not fully tested and validated.
-  - v10: Mainstream release targeted for any new developments.
+  - v10: Supported, but not actively developed any longer.
   - v9: Supported, but not actively developed any longer.
   - v8: Deprecated and soon to be removed.